Driveway Gravel Calculator

 Can I adjust the gravel density?

 Yes.
-If you're using a material with a known density, check the "Enter Density Manually" box and input your value in kg/m³.
+If you're using a material with a known density, check the "Enter Density Manually" box and input your value in kg/m³ or lb/ft³.

 Absolutely.
 You can use it for small residential drives or long commercial lanes.
-All measurements scale accordingly.
+All measurements and cost estimates scale accordingly.